 This year, we also farewelled our Chief Executive Heidi Coetzee.
-During her decade working with us, Heidi oversaw many changes that left a strong foundation for our new Chief Executive Officer Heather Campbell to build on.
+During her decade working with us, Heidi oversaw many changes that left a strong foundation for our new Chief

 I'd like to thank our generous supporters who continue to give, despite the rising cost of living and competing priorities.
 Without your support, our work simply wouldn't be possible.
 To our Board and staff, I'd also like to thank you for your contribution in 2024.